randywu763/sam-iot-provision/README.md

 ## Examples of Mock Certificates

-The following shows mock certificates that the provisioning tool can generate for evaluation purposes:
+The following shows mock certificates that the provisioning tool can generate (recommended for evaluation purposes only):

 1. **Root** Certificate issued by Root CA from Microchip Technology Inc